Tony Marston's Blog About software development, PHP and OOP

 Conclusion

 Object Oriented Programming is an art, not a science, and it is constantly evolving.
 As well as new features being added to existing languages, some practitioners go so far as to create new languages.
 Others create new patterns, new principles, or new solutions in the form of libraries or frameworks.
-Unfortunately there is no control over who can contribute, and new ideas are not vetted before they are launched on an unsuspecting world, so it has been a case of too many cooks spoil the broth as some of these ideas have caused conflict with others.
-Some have been explained so badly and cause so much confusion that they lead to mis-interpretations which then leads to faulty implementations.
+Unfortunately there is no control over who can contribute, and new ideas are not vetted before they are launched onto an unsuspecting world, so it has been a case of too many cooks spoil the broth as some of these ideas have caused conflict with others.
+Some have been explained so badly and caused so much confusion that they lead to mis-interpretations which then leads to faulty implementations.
 Some of this confusion is caused by people using an existing term to mean something completely different, like the description for Inversion of Control (IOC) provided in the introduction.
 Others go so far as to create a new principle to cover a topic that has already been addressed with another name, a prime example being the Single Responsibility Principle (SRP) and the Separation of Concerns (SOC).
-To me it is obvious that the terms "responsible for" and "concerned with" mean exactly the same thing, but the descriptions of the two principles vary so much that some people are easily confused.
+To me it is obvious that the terms "responsible for" and "concerned with" mean exactly the same thing, but the descriptions of of each vary so much that some people are easily confused into believing that they are different principles.

 The term decoupling means different things to different people, and sometimes it doesn't mean what you think it means.
 To me the term means only one thing - you take something which is coupled and you undo or remove that coupling.